TosbackCgusBridge-Bot/CGUs-versions/Gamehouse/Privacy Policy.md

 *   Personal information is information that specifically identifies an individual.
 Personal information that you may be required to provide when registering or creating an account, downloading software, or signing up for a subscription service, may include: name and email address. credit card information. mailing address. phone number.

-*   As of the date of this privacy policy, RealNetworks does not intentionally collect personally identifiable information from children under the age of 13.
+*   RealNetworks does not intentionally collect personally identifiable information from children under the age of 13.

 HOW DO WE USE YOUR PERSONAL INFORMATION?